Chapien/chapien.github.io/content/blog/2025/mac-from-linux/index.md

 fi
 ```

-This portion of my `.zshrc` checks if zinit is installed, and if it is, it checks if any of my packages need updates.
+This portion of my `.zshrc` checks if zinit is installed, and if it isn't, it installs zinit.
 Obviously, this won't work out of the box on MacOS (though zinit DOES work on Mac with a bit of effort); that isn't what bothered me.
 What bothered me was that first line, the `if` statement.

 The compiler settings that Apple uses on their zsh build does not support compound commands (ie `[[ foo ]]`).
 Or, if it does, the behavior is entirely different.
 None of my scripts that used if statements worked out of the box as a result.
 I had to manually a bracket -- which in most cases worked fine, but in some specific cases meant refactoring was necessary due to shell expansions.